 Increasing evidence shows that chronic infections, such as those that result from periodontal problems, play a role in the development of coronary artery disease.

-8. Sugar Affects Behaviour And Cognition In Children
+8. Sugar Affects Behavior And Cognition In Children

 9. Sugar Increases Stress